yanone/raspberrypycryptobot/README.md

 # Limitations

 This tutorial assumes that you only want to run one instance of *pycryptobot*, because I only have one screen, so can only run once.
-Other measures may be necessary to run multiple instances for different markets, but I won’tt go into them.
+Other measures may be necessary to run multiple instances for different markets, but I haven’t figured them out.
+This is your turn.